 What are the business benefits of IoT?

-Accurate and timely decisions demand knowledge and insight that can be difficult or even impossible to obtain.
-Businesses strive for such knowledge and insight, using it each time a sales manager forecasts the next quarter's revenue, or a production manager decides whether to shut down a key machine in a vital production line for routine maintenance.
-The stakes are far higher when state inspectors discover structural defects in long-neglected municipal infrastructure or physicians struggle to keep an aging patient healthy.
+Accurate and timely business decisions demand knowledge and insight that can be difficult or even impossible to obtain.
+Businesses rely on knowledge and insight each time a sales manager forecasts the next quarter's revenue or a production manager decides whether to shut down a key machine in a vital production line for routine maintenance.
+The stakes are far higher when state inspectors discover structural defects in long-neglected municipal infrastructure, or when physicians struggle to diagnose serious maladies and improve patient outcomes.

 IoT provides better immediate knowledge through measuring and reporting specific real-world conditions.
-It's modern instrumentation: The real-world condition can be examined and responded to in real time.
-If a heart rate monitor alerts to an excessive heart rate, the patient can slow down and relax to lower the heart rate to an acceptable level, take appropriate medication, contact their physician for further guidance or even call for medical assistance.
+Through modern instrumentation, such as the thermostat in a home that measures current temperatures to control heating or cooling systems, the real-world condition can be examined and responded to in real time.
+If a heart rate monitor alerts an excessive heart rate, the patient can slow down and relax to lower the heart rate to an acceptable level, take appropriate medication, contact their physician for further guidance or even call for medical assistance.
 If a traffic monitoring system sees a backup on a major highway, it can update travel apps of the prevailing conditions and enable commuters to select alternate routes and avoid the congestion.

-For example, the varied sensors distributed in an industrial machine can be analyzed to detect variations in operation and condition, which might suggest the need for maintenance or even predict an impending failure.
+For example, the varied sensors distributed in a vehicle or industrial machine can be analyzed to detect variations in operation and condition, which might suggest the need for maintenance or even predict an impending failure.
 Such insights enable a business to order parts, schedule maintenance or make proactive repairs while minimizing the disruption to normal operations.

 What are the challenges of IoT?